tanij/duckuments/docs/atoms_29_preliminaries/15_probability/20_probability_basics.md

 <div class="check" markdown="1">
 Write down the conditional pmf for the scenario just described assuming an oracle tells you that the die roll is even.
 In other words, what is $p(x|\text{EVEN})$?

-(Warning: if you think this is very easy that's good, but don't get over-confident.)
+If you think this is very easy that's good, but don't get over-confident.
 </div>